abdulqhayyum/abdulqhayyum/README.md

 - 👋 Hi, I’m @abdulqhayyum
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
 Data Science
 - 💞️ I’m looking to collaborate on ...
-New hiring companies
+New hiring companies for fresher
 - 📫 How to reach me ...
 Mobile no- 7019030100

 <!---